noiseorchestra/noise-audio-web/readme.md

 ## NOISE-SERVER*

 The noise-server enables and coordinates connections between peers (people with their own devices or an autonomous-noise-unit).
 There is a  JackTrip Server running in hub mode and a mixer / panning module for routing peer connections as they join the session.
+See the code for the autopatcher by [madwort (aka Tom Ward)](https://github.com/madwort) [here](https://github.com/madwort/jacktrip_pypatcher)

 \*working title

 ## AUTONOMOUS-NOISE-UNIT*

 These will be Raspberry Pi based devices designed as highly accesible entry points to the noise-server.
 Each device will have built in audio ins and outs and the ability to connect to a running session with one click.
+See the code [here](https://github.com/noiseorchestra/autonomous-noise-unit).

 \*working title